Statistics Act (280/2004)

 Notwithstanding the provisions of the act on a payment and notification service system for small employers (658/2004), the Tax Administration shall be obliged to provide Statistics Finland with personal data and other data stored in the payment and reporting service system necessary for the production of statistics.

-In addition to what is provided in Subsection 1, Paragraphs 1, 3, 7, 9 and 10 of the present Act, sensitive personal data may only be collected from respondents if the data have had a direct influence on the access to, or on the form of received education, benefit or service, or when they become indirectly evident from data concerning access to certain education, benefit or service, a decision of an authority, or the causes and consequences of a traffic or other accident.
+In addition to what is provided in Subsection 1, Paragraphs 1, 3, 7, 9 and 10 of the present Act, sensitive personal data may only be collected from respondents if the data have had a direct influence on the access to, or on the form of received early childhood education and care, education, benefit or service, or when they become indirectly evident from data concerning access to certain early childhood education and care, education, benefit or service, a decision of an authority, or the causes and consequences of a traffic or other accident.
+(3.2.2013/146)

 Limitations to the obligation to provide data